- Self-harm is a way of dealing with painful feelings, it isn’t attention seeking.

 Talking about self-harm

-It can be difficult to talk about depression with your friends, family or a medical professional.
+It can be difficult to talk about self-harm with your friends, family or a medical professional.
 Here’s some ways you can start a conversation around how you’re feeling:

 “I need to talk to you about how I’m feeling.
 Things are tough, and I have been thinking about hurting myself.
 Right now, I don’t need you to find a solution, I just want to share how I feel”